Thurston norm for coherent right-angled Artin groups via $L^2$-invariants: Introduction

-Let $M$ be a compact, connected, orientable 3-manifold.
-For any compact surface $S$ with connected components $S_1, \ldots, S_n$, the \emph{complexity} of $S$ is defined to be
+Let $M$ be a compact orientable 3-manifold.
+For any compact surface $S$ with connected components $S_1, \ldots, S_n$, the complexity of $S$ is defined to be

-The complexity of an integral character $\phi \in H^1(M; \ZZ)$ is the minimal complexity of an embedded, oriented surface $S$ which represents the second homology class of $M$ dual to $\phi$.
+The complexity of an integral character $\phi \in H^1(M; \ZZ)$ is the minimal complexity of a properly embedded surface $S \subset M$ that represents the second homology class of $M$ dual to $\phi$.

-In his seminal paper \cite{Thurston1986}, Thurston shows that the function $H^1(M ;\Z) \to \RR$ which assigns to each character $\phi$ its complexity can be extended continuously to a function $\| \cdot \|_T$ on $H^1(M ; \RR)$ which is convex and linear on rays through the origin.
+In his seminal paper \cite{Thurston1986}, Thurston shows that the function $H^1(M ;\Z) \to \RR$ that assigns to each character $\phi$ its complexity can be extended continuously to a function $\| \cdot \|_T$ on $H^1(M ; \RR)$ that is convex and linear on rays through the origin.
 We call $\| \cdot \|_T$ the \emph{Thurston semi-norm} on $M$.
 The unit ball of the Thurston semi-norm,

 is a finite-sided rational polytope which is referred to as the \emph{Thurston polytope}.